MPiredda/untitled/docs/source/index.rst

 ..
-Test documentation master file, created by sphinx-quickstart on Wed Jul 15 19:59:55 2020.
+DioP documentation master file, created by sphinx-quickstart on Mon Sep 14 17:39:00 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Test's documentation!
+Welcome to DioP's documentation!
 ================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 5
    :caption: Contents:

+   src